|Nutrition Facts (per serving)|

 Moggy can be eaten as a cake with a cup of tea or as part of an afternoon tea or as a pudding.
 As a pudding, it should be warm, have lashings of custard poured over.
 It is super-delicious with stewed fruits and what a combination when served with roasted rhubarb; rhubarb and ginger are just perfect food partners.

-- 110g (4oz) golden syrup
+- 110 grams (4 ounces) golden syrup

-- 2 tbsp black treacle
+- 2 tablespoons black treacle

-- 115g (4oz) caster sugar
+- 115 grams (4 ounces) caster sugar

-- 1 ½ tsp ground ginger
+- 1 1/2 teaspoons ground ginger

-- 1 tsp bicarbonate of soda
+- 1 teaspoon bicarbonate of soda

 - 1 egg

-- In a small saucepan, slowly melt the butter, golden syrup and black treacle.
+In a small saucepan, slowly melt the butter, golden syrup and black treacle.
 Do not boil, the mixture, it just needs to be warm.
 Once melted give the mixture a good stir.

-- Sieve the flour, sugar, ginger and bicarbonate of soda into a large baking bowl.
+Sieve the flour, sugar, ginger, and bicarbonate of soda into a large baking bowl.
 Slowly pour the melted butter mixture into the dry ingredients and stir thoroughly.
 The batter will be very stiff and unyielding, but don't worry.

-- Mix the egg and milk together in a jug.
+Mix the egg and milk together in a jug.

-- Very slowly pour the milk and egg into the thick batter while constantly stirring.
+Very slowly pour the milk and egg into the thick batter while constantly stirring.
 The batter will gradually slacken and thin out.
 Keep stirring until smooth and shiny.

-- Pour the thick batter into your prepared tin.
+Pour the thick batter into your prepared tin.

-- Once cooked, take the cake from the oven and leave it to cool in the tin placed on a cooling rack.
+Once cooked, take the cake from the oven and leave it to cool in the tin placed on a cooling rack.
 Now for the difficult bit.

-- Once the cake is cooled, remove from the tin, wrap tightly in foil and put away for 3 - 4 days to help the cake mature and become sticky and so even more delicious.
+Once the cake is cooled, remove from the tin, wrap tightly in foil and put away for 3 to 4 days to help the cake mature and become sticky and so even more delicious.
 If you are impatient, of course, you can eat it but if you wait, it is well worth it.